Cold Calling Techniques Every Organization Should Know

 Once you’ve built your list, you now have a high-quality campaign ready for your team of SDRs.
 But before they get down to the actual calling, there is an extra step they have to take: the art of prospect research.

-SDRs need to go through a full two weeks of training where they learn everything from why your organization was created, who you serve and who your competitors are.
-A simple script will not substitute this training and it is important that after training, your reps come up with their own scripts.
+SDRs need to undergo a full two weeks of training where they learn everything from why your organization was created, who you serve, and who your competitors are.
+A simple script will not substitute this training, and it is important that after training, your reps come up with their scripts.

 After a few weeks of training, allow your SDRs to put together mock calls and scripts where you test what they’ve learned.
-Not only will this give you feedback on how your training is perceived by aspiring reps but also possibly learn a thing or two about prospects that perhaps you didn’t know.
+Not only will this give you feedback on how aspiring reps perceive your training, but you also possibly learn a thing or two about prospects that perhaps you didn’t know.

 The moment of truth: the call

-Once you have a solid list of leads, have researched the ones you’re going to be calling for the day and what you’re going to say, it’s time for the moment of truth.
+Once you have a solid list of leads and have researched the ones you’re going to be calling for the day and what you’re going to say, it’s time for the moment of truth.

-There might not be a perfect time to call a prospect who has no idea who you are but there are lots of bad times to call.
+There might not be a perfect time to call a prospect who has no idea who you are, but there are many bad times to call.
 Similar to how there are metrics that indicate the best times to send out newsletters and to post on social, there are recommended times to cold call.

 How do I introduce myself?

-Here is where the self scripting and real conversation comes into play.
-Where you put together call goals, information about your prospect and all of the knowledge about your organization.
-You have seven seconds to keep them engaged before they decide that you are wasting their time.
+Here is where the self-scripting and real conversation comes into play.
+Where you put together call goals, information about your prospect, and all the knowledge about your organization.
+You have seven seconds to keep them engaged before they decide you waste their time.
 Here are two examples worth looking at.

 Example call #1